AhmedMujaddidi/EVT-CES/README.md

 WHAT IS THE EVT – CES APPLICATION
 ▪ Overview:
 The EV Tax Credit Eligibility application allows users to check whether their electric vehicles (EVs) qualify for a $7,500 tax credit based on their assembly location and critical mineral sourcing.
 The application displays the assembly location on a map and provides a status message indicating whether the vehicle qualifies for the tax credit.
-▪ Application is deployed on Google App Engine, you can access the link below: https://sp24-finalproject-teamorange.uc.r.appspot.com/
+▪ Application is deployed on Google App Engine, you can access the link here: https://sp24-finalproject-teamorange.uc.r.appspot.com/

 ❖ Main Interface Page